 When violent incidents occur, police officers are often the first responders.
 Yet, experts have observed, they "do not have the training to recognize or handle individuals with dementia.
-There are a growing number of incidents when individuals with dementia are arrested, handcuffed and incarcerated for days due to the lack of alternatives to incarceration to address the needs of this population"
+There are a growing number of incidents when individuals with dementia are arrested, handcuffed, and incarcerated for days due to the lack of alternatives to incarceration to address the needs of this population"

-Spurgeon, Sabatino Coleman et al.2001
+Spurgeon, Sabatino Coleman, et al.2001

 To qualify for this class, the applicant:

-Training is conducted in a group setting either for entire city or county wide training.
 Please contact the NCCDP for rates by using the CONTACT US FORM or 1 877 729 5191.
 This application is for Law Enforcement, EMT's or Fire Department who work directly for their agency and are responsible for training.

-If you are an already approved NCCDP Alzheimer's Disease and Dementia Care Trainer CADDCT, and wish to pursue this certification, please go to the instructor only section.
+If you are already an approved NCCDP Alzheimer's Disease and Dementia Care Trainer (CADDCT), and wish to pursue this certification, please go to the instructor only section.

 The following modules that are covered in this seminar are:

 Multicultural Considerations in Care Giving

 Be aware of other cultures, races, and religions